skip to main content

 Upcoming Dates

 • January 13 and 15: Second round of community meetings to share updated information and data, reflect back themes from earlier engagement, and collect additional feedback on options and potential transition supports.
-Time and location TBD
+Spanish interpretation will be available for both meetings.
+Time and Zoom links are below.

 • January 26: Board Study Session.
 Present a synthesis of community input, enrollment and fiscal analysis.